Officials tell AP that Iran seized Vietnamese oil tanker | Law-Order

 Officials tell AP that Iran seized Vietnamese oil tanker

-Iran seized a Vietnamese-flagged oil tanker in the Gulf of Oman last month and still hold the vessel off Bandar Abbas, two US officials told The Associated Press on Wednesday.One of the officials said Iranian Revolutionary Guard troops took control of the MV Southys on October 24 at gunpoint.
+Iran seized a Vietnamese-flagged oil tanker in the Gulf of Oman last month and still holds the vessel, two US officials told The Associated Press on Wednesday, revealing the latest provocation in Mideast waters as tensions escalate between Iran and the United States over Tehrans nuclear program.

 - Country: